 You drop off your child at daycare, expecting you’ll pick them up later unharmed.
 However, daycare facilities and staff can expose young kids to dangers that lead to injuries or death.
 When that happens, you need an experienced legal team to help hold the negligent parties accountable for their misconduct.

 At The Benton Law Firm, we dedicate our time and attention to representing injured children and their parents.
 We are here to help your family through this devastating situation and pursue the compensation you deserve.
-Call us at (214) 777-7777 today for a free consultation.
+Call our daycare injury lawyers in Dallas (214) 777-7777 today for a free consultation.

 Common Causes of Daycare Injuries